Where to find cheap property in Turkey

 The most popular areas tend to be dotted along the two main coastlines: the Aegean and Mediterranean.
 Starting with the Mediterranean, in the south of the country, property in Alanya, a cosmopolitan town, is popular.
 A new airport is near completion, offering more choice for travellers to Alanya and nearby Belek.

-The Hill, Alanya, won the Homes Overseas Gold Award for Best Development, Turkey, last year.
-Nestled on a hill, each apartment enjoys uninterrupted seaviews.
+Nestled on a hill, each apartment at The Hill, Alanya, enjoys uninterrupted seaviews.
 Priced from around £109,600, this is one of the few Turkish developments with off-plan mortgages available for foreign ownership, with up to 65 per cent loan-to-value available.

-Heading west, Belek and Side are very popular among golfers – there are around 15 professional-standard, 18-hole golf courses in Belek, with plans to build another 15 courses over the next ten years.
+Heading west, Belek and Side are very popular among golfers - there are around 15 professional standard, 18 hole golf courses in Belek, with plans to build another 15 courses over the next 10 years.
 Property in Side is slightly cheaper than property in Belek, and it is close enough to golf courses to offer a good rental return for investors.

 Golf Gardens in Belek is a good example.
 Priced from £110,500, there are apartments with two bedrooms, and penthouses with three and four bedrooms.
-The complex sits next to a new 18-hole championship golf course designed by Colin Montgomerie, and close to a 27-hole championship course by Nick Faldo.
-The properties, on the market with Nirvana International, offer a five-per-cent rental guarantee for one year on penthouses.
+The complex sits next to a new 18 hole championship golf course designed by Colin Montgomerie, and close to a 27 hole championship course by Nick Faldo.
+The properties, on the market with Nirvana International, offer a 5 per cent rental guarantee for one year on penthouses.